Skip to main content

 These symptoms are, in themselves, powerful inhibitors of sexual desire and function.
 The sexual side effects, in this context, are secondary to a primary disruption of brain neurochemistry.
 Reversibility, in this model, depends on the brain’s ability to restore its normal neurosteroid synthesis pathways once the inhibitor is removed.

 For most, this occurs without issue.
-In the case of persistent symptoms, it is hypothesized that the prolonged enzymatic blockade may lead to compensatory changes in expression or sensitivity, creating a new, dysfunctional equilibrium that is difficult to reverse.
+In the case of persistent symptoms, it is hypothesized that the prolonged enzymatic blockade may lead to compensatory changes in GABA-A receptor expression or sensitivity, creating a new, dysfunctional equilibrium that is difficult to reverse.
 This is an area of intense research, as it connects the endocrine effects of the drug directly to the neurotransmitter systems that govern mood and behavior.

 Androgen Receptors and Nitric Oxide Synthase

-Beyond the brain, DHT has direct effects on the machinery of erection within the penile corpora cavernosa. are present in the smooth muscle and endothelium of this tissue.
+Beyond the brain, DHT has direct effects on the machinery of erection within the penile corpora cavernosa.
+Androgen receptors are present in the smooth muscle and endothelium of this tissue.
 The expression of nitric oxide synthase (NOS), the enzyme responsible for producing the key vasodilator nitric oxide, is believed to be modulated by androgens.

 A reduction in the potent androgen DHT could lead to a down-regulation of NOS activity, impairing the capacity for vasodilation required for a full erection.
 This provides a direct molecular link between DHT suppression and erectile dysfunction.
 The reversal of this effect is straightforward ∞ restoring physiological DHT levels allows for the normal expression and function of NOS to resume.